 We’ve been living alongside bats for thousands of years, but being nocturnal creatures, we barely brush shoulders with these covert creatures.
 Once a struggling species, bats are now protected all across the UK and with the help of ‘wildlife corridors’ and friendly farming, populations are beginning to flourish.

 Sherborne Park Estate has seen great success in bat conservation.
 With 11 different species identified on the Estate, rangers and tenant farmers have been working together to create ‘nature friendly’ farmland.
 By using sustainable farming techniques, such as leaving uncropped field margins, planting woodland and preserving and creating new hedgerows, they have been able to link the patchwork of different habitats with ‘wildlife corridors’.

 Bats have been making good use of the wildlife corridors on the Estate too.

 “They rely on them as navigational aids, using the hedgerows and woodland as features in the landscape to help them find their way to and from their roosts and feeding grounds” - Simon Nicholas, Countryside Manager.

 They also create plenty of food.
 Leaving grassy banks encourages a diverse mix of critters which the bats can feed on.
-Cattle grazing on the parkland also produces dung which is home to the dung beetle - the Great Horseshoe Bat’s favourite food.
+Cattle grazing on the parkland also produces dung which is home to the dung beetle - the Lesser Horseshoe Bat’s favourite food.

 Wildlife corridors works hand in hand with our sustainable farming plan.
 By 2025, we intend to have at least 50 per cent of our farmland as nature friendly.
 By building bridges and connecting different habitats now, we’re prioritising the secure future of Britain’s native species and ensuring our landscapes will host a rich, active wildlife community.